Payment systems

 Venmo Limitations

-As with any other system, Venmo has some drawbacks and limitations, too.
+As with any other system, Venmo has some drawbacks and limitations, too, among which there is a possibility of scams on venmo payment system.

 • No International Payments: This system is only available in US;